luisvalesilva/exploring_citibike/README.md

 to trip counts and trip durations, on maps of the station network.

 The complete code can be found in the Jupyter Notebook file in this [repo](exploring_citibike.ipynb).

-Read the website post [here](http://luisvalesilva.github.io/datasimple/citibike.html)
+You can read the website post [here](http://luisvalesilva.github.io/datasimple/citibike.html).